One Room Challenge {Week 3} – Designing the IKEA Algot Closet System

 I looked around for a while to try and find something that was both budget friendly and also functional/pretty in the space.
 Who knew closet systems were SO expensive?!

 We also ran into problems with the size and shape of our closet.
 If you have a giant walk-in closet without a sloped ceiling, your options are pretty much endless.
-But, given our tight space AND the sloped ceiling, there was almost nothing that would fit!

-That’s when I stumbled upon the IKEA Algot system.
-I loved all the customizable options, the price, and that it fit into our awkward space.
-IKEA also offers the PAX System which is a step up in looks (and price) but wouldn’t fit in our closet because of that sloped ceiling.
+That’s when I stumbled upon the IKEA Algot system. Â I loved all the customizable options, the price, and that it fits into our awkward space.

 I’m going to walk you through how I designed our closet system so that you can do it, too!

-This is probably the most important part.
-You want to measure the width, height, and depth of your closet space.
 Since I planned on using two walls of our closet for the closet system, I had two separate measurements and two separate designs for the different walls.

 The height should be measured from the floor to the ceiling and the width measured from wall to wall (or however wide you want the closet system to be).
 The depth refers to how deep your closet is (i.e. the back of the closet to the front of the closet).
 There are a few things to keep in mind: